 Bango: Interim Results

-Bango (AIM: BGO), the mobile payments company, today announces its unaudited interim results for the six months ended 30 June 2017.
+Bango (AIM: BGO), the mobile commerce company, today announces its unaudited interim results for the six months ended 30 June 2018.

 * Adjusted LBITDA is Operating Loss before depreciation, amortization and share based payments.

 - Expanded the use of billing integration technology, enabling customers to sign-up for Amazon Prime Video in the USA, UK and India